DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/09_guide_workflow.md

 - single-file HTML.
 It is possible to directly embed images into an HTML file (without providing them as separate files); technical instructions can be found [here](...).
 - PDF.
 This format is widely readble and best suited for faithfully reproducing print books, but limited in its readability on different devices and hardly editable (more explanation [here](...)).
 - epub.
 This format is factually just HTML for offline reading, with improved publication meta data and improved compatibility to e-readers.
 Projects can very easily be made and provided both in HTML and epub.
 Since the design of most samizdat books does not differ from that of [research publications](...) or other visually simple publishing formats, no special design advice is necessary here, except the principle of "worse is better": the smaller the file size, the most compatible and universally readable the file format, the better, even if this comes at the expense of typographic and visual quality.
-An plain text files, then, might be preferable to a nicely designed PDF file.
+An plain text files, then, might be preferable to a nicely designed PDF file. <!-- Silvio suggests also to focus on the technical solution for  sharing texts, like etherpad, textb.org -->

 #### How to make visually oriented artists' books